 Open: When you or one of your customers opens a new topic, the conversation is Open.

-Ongoing: Remind yourself that something still needs to be done before you wish to close the conversation.
+In Progress: Remind yourself that something still needs to be done before you wish to close the conversation.

 Tip: If a customer or decision partner responds in a closed conversation, the status automatically changes to Open and you will find it at the top of your inbox.

-Responsible for a conversation
+Responsible for a Conversation

 Actions within a Conversation